greg-raven/Uncommon-Sense/_posts/2012-04-16-the-freemen-of-america-will-remember-that-it-is.md

 ---
-title: 'Freedom is easy to lose'
+title: "Freedom is easy to lose"
 layout: post
 categories:
 - liberty